cblanc/pongo_benchmark/README.md

 - Database instructions are buffered as much as possible prior to benchmarking
 - Database instructions are sent in series
-- Custom connection pooling [todo]
+- Custom connection pooling (single client is instantiated and used in series)

+## Notes Absurdities of Intra-DB tests

+- Tests are highly subject to DB drivers and libraries built on top.
+E.g. When implementing MongoDB tests, time for insert was halved by reusing the same client repeatedly.